 Each machine type allows access to toolpaths specific to that machine.
 Selecting a machine is the first step in setting up a toolpath.
 Once a machine is selected, you set up the stock material boundaries.
-Setting up stock enters the dimensions and location of your initial material.
+When you set up stock, you enter the dimensions and location of your initial material.

-- 1. If necessary, open the part you created in "Working With Chain Selection" on page 145. - 2.
+- 1. If necessary, open the part you created in "Working With Chain Selection" on page 141. - 2.
 Go to the Toolpaths Manager.
 Machine Group-1 is present because you selected a Mill machine during the chapter on selection.
 Machine groups organize your cutting operations by machine.